Palestinians resist U.S. imperialism and Israeli occupation

 Global calls for the U.S., EU and U.N. to hold Israel accountable for its war crimes have gone largely unanswered.
 Grassroots efforts to impose boycotts, divestments, and sanctions on Israel consistently hit roadblocks, including being outlawed by imperialist governments.

-This imperialist support for the Zionist occupation has created an environment in which belief in the armed struggle as the principle method of liberation is now prominent on the West Bank.
+This imperialist support for the Zionist occupation has created an environment in which belief in the armed struggle as the principal method of liberation is now prominent on the West Bank.
 Any entity standing in the way of that is viewed as the enemy and a collaborator.
 Because Israel and its allies work overtime to demonize the Palestinian struggle and falsely label any armed resistance against Israeli state violence as terrorism, the Palestinian resistance movements require an alliance of forces of world revolution to achieve victory.

 In 1967, Fidel Castro proclaimed: “Revolutionaries didn’t choose armed struggle as the best path.
 It’s the path the oppressors imposed on the people.
 And so the people only have two choices: to suffer or to fight.”
 (Twitter video of Castro speaking @JoseMarti, May 18, 2020)